Java (programming language): JavaFX application

 JavaFX is a software platform for creating and delivering desktop applications, as well as rich web applications that can run across a wide variety of devices.
-JavaFX is intended to replace Swing as the standard GUI library for Java SE, but since JDK 11 JavaFX has not been in the core JDK and instead in a separate module.
+JavaFX is intended to replace Swing as the standard graphical user interface (GUI) library for Java SE, but since JDK 11 JavaFX has not been in the core JDK and instead in a separate module.
 JavaFX has support for desktop computers and web browsers on Microsoft Windows, Linux, and macOS.
 JavaFX does not have support for native OS look and feels.

 Generics

 In 2004, generics were added to the Java language, as part of J2SE 5.0.
 Prior to the introduction of generics, each variable declaration had to be of a specific type.
 For container classes, for example, this is a problem because there is no easy way to create a container that accepts only specific types of objects.
 Either the container operates on all subtypes of a class or interface, usually Object, or a different container class has to be created for each contained class.
 Generics allow compile-time type checking without having to create many container classes, each containing almost identical code.
 In addition to enabling more efficient code, certain runtime exceptions are prevented from occurring, by issuing compile-time errors.
 If Java prevented all runtime type errors (ClassCastExceptions) from occurring, it would be type safe.

-In 2016, the type system of Java was proven unsound in that it is possible to use generics to construct classes and methods that allow assignment of an instance one class to a variable of another unrelated class.
+In 2016, the type system of Java was proven unsound in that it is possible to use generics to construct classes and methods that allow assignment of an instance of one class to a variable of another unrelated class.
 Such code is accepted by the compiler, but fails at run time with a class cast exception.

 Criticism

 Criticisms directed at Java include the implementation of generics, speed, the handling of unsigned numbers, the implementation of floating-point arithmetic, and a history of security vulnerabilities in the primary Java VM implementation HotSpot.

+Developers have criticized the complexity and verbosity of the Java Persistence API (JPA), a standard part of Java EE.
+This has led to increased adoption of higher-level abstractions like Spring Data JPA, which aims to simplify database operations and reduce boilerplate code.
+The growing popularity of such frameworks suggests limitations in the standard JPA implementation's ease-of-use for modern Java development.